isaqueDaSilva/CupcakeCorner/README.md

-# Cupcake Corner
+# Cupcake Corner Overview
  Cupcake Corner is an App, which helps users place their cupcake orders.

-# Existing features
+# Features

 - List of available Cupcakes;
 - Page to check Cupcake details;